aniket-afk/End-to-End-Data-Pipeline/README.md

 - `psycopg2` and `pg_dump` for enabling seamless data migration.
 - dbt and Airflow communities for transformation and orchestration tools.
 ```

-This README provides a comprehensive overview of the project, setup instructions, and future goals.
-Adapt the GitHub URL, license, or acknowledgments as needed! 🚀